rauc/rauc/docs/using.rst

 ----------------------

 RAUC provides several ways to customize the update process.
-Some allow to add and extend details more fine-grained, some allow to replace major parts of the default behavior of RAUC.
+Some allow to add and extend details more fine-grainedly, some allow to replace major parts of the default behavior of RAUC.

 In general, there exist three major types of customization: configuration, handlers and hooks.

 The first is configuration through pre-defined variables.
-This allows to control the update on a predefined way.
+This allows to control the update in a predefined way.

 The second type is using `handlers`.
 Handlers allow to extend or replace the installation process.
 They are executables (most likely shell scripts) located